bl4drnnr/python-prolog-interpreter-cli/README.md

 5. [References and Contact](#references-and-contact)
 6. [License](#license)

-# Python PROLOG Interpreter Library
+# Python PROLOG Interpreter Library CLI

 **PPIL** - is a simple `Python` witten library, that will allow you:
 - Use `PROLOG` syntax within your Python code and operate on it.